Iamyuchiii/Blockchain/README.md

 ```
 https://www.anaconda.com/products/individual
 ```
-and use conda envirment file to install rest of the packages
+and use conda envirment file to install conda envirement with the correct packages:
 ```
 conda env create -f blockchain.yml
 ```